andrewacashner/hearingfaithms/chapters/chapter-2.md

-considerare, quibus lacte, quibus solidiore cibo opus sit, ac singulis ea doctrinæ alimenta præbere, quæ spiritum augeant, donec occurramus omnes in vnitatem fidei, & agnitiones filij Dei, in virum perfectum, in mensuram ætatis plenitudinis Christi."].
+considerare, quibus lacte, quibus solidiore cibo opus sit, ac singulis ea doctrinæ alimenta præbere, quæ spiritum augeant, donec occurramus omnes in vnitatem fidei, & agnitiones filij Dei, in virum perfectum, in mensuram ætatis plenitudinis Christi."]

-The catechism's principle of accommodation was exemplified in vernacular expositions of the catechism, like the Spanish versions of Antonio de Azevedo, Juan Eusebio de Nieremberg, and Juan de Palafox y Mendoza [@Azevedo:Catecismo; @Nieremberg:PracticaCatecismo; @Palafox:Bocados].
+The catechism's principle of accommodation was exemplified in vernacular expositions of the catechism, like the Spanish versions of Antonio de Azevedo, Juan Eusebio de Nieremberg, and Juan de Palafox y Mendoza.
+[@Azevedo:Catecismo; @Nieremberg:PracticaCatecismo; @Palafox:Bocados]
 The Spanish versions brought this teaching down to a more colloquial level, aiming to help "laborers and simple folk" (in Palafox's words) with earthy illustrations and paraphrases of Biblical stories.
-These texts come alive when read aloud, and indeed the primary goal of this type of literature was to prepare pastors to teach unlettered disciples through words and voice, whether those disciples were the "Indians" of America or Asia, or the peasants of Europe whose customs were still more pagan than Christian [On Europe as a mission front after Trent, see @Kamen:EarlyModernSociety, 60--63.].
+These texts come alive when read aloud, and indeed the primary goal of this type of literature was to prepare pastors to teach unlettered disciples through words and voice, whether those disciples were the "Indians" of America or Asia, or the peasants of Europe whose customs were still more pagan than Christian.
+[On Europe as a mission front after Trent, see @Kamen:EarlyModernSociety, 60--63.]

-The Augustinian friar Antonio de Azevedo begins his 1589 *Catechism of the Mysteries of the Faith* by declaring from the outset that communicating the faith requires both trustworthy teachers and faithful listeners---a concept for which Azevedo uses music as a key metaphor [@Azevedo:Catecismo].
+The Augustinian friar Antonio de Azevedo begins his 1589 *Catechism of the Mysteries of the Faith* by declaring from the outset that communicating the faith requires both trustworthy teachers and faithful listeners---a concept for which Azevedo uses music as a key metaphor.
+[@Azevedo:Catecismo]
 He begins with the image taken from Pliny of a pupil listening at the feet of a teacher who is holding harp.
 The teacher is shown, Azevedo says,